Korado Korlević

-Korado Korlević (born on 19 September 1958 in Poreč) is a Croatian teacher and prolific amateur astronomer, who ranks among the world's top 20 discoverers of minor planets.
+Korado Korlević (born 19 September 1958 in Poreč) is a Croatian teacher and prolific amateur astronomer, who ranks among the world's top 20 discoverers of minor planets.
 As of 2016, he is credited by the Minor Planet Center with the discovery of 1162 numbered minor planets he made at Višnjan Observatory during 1996–2001.
 In addition, he is credited with the co-discovery of another 132 minor planets.
 His discoveries include the slowly-rotating outer main-belt asteroid 10415 Mali Lošinj, and 10645 Brač, a member of the Eunomia family of asteroids.
 He has also discovered two comets, namely 183P/Korlević-Jurić and 203P/Korlević.

 Career

 Korlević became active in astronomy during his college years in Pula, where he became active within a local amateur astronomical society.
 He spent the next few years honing his art, by making telescopes and teaching others, including teaching posts at the Amateur Astronomical Society of Višnjan.
 In 1981 Korlević was qualified with a B.Sc. from the pedagogical faculty of Rijeka.
 Towards the end of the 1980s, after some time teaching at polytechnic schools, he co-founded the Yugoslav School of Astronomy, later known as the Višnjan School of Astronomy.

 Within this organisation he was able to study meteors and asteroids more seriously, and played a central role in the forming of the International Meteor Organization as the organization formed.
 Korlević participated in the first International Tunguska Expedition.
-Motivated by new lines of research raise by this expedition, Korlević set about replacing the Višnjan Observatory's telescope, which had been badly damaged during the civil war in Yugoslavia.
+Motivated by new lines of research raise by this expedition, Korlević set about replacing the Višnjan Observatory's telescope, which had been badly damaged during the Serbian attack to Croatia.
 In particular, the telescope was sent to Sarajevo to help the defenders during the Siege of Sarajevo.
 In 1995 this new telescope produced the first astrometric line, and soon Korlević and his colleagues had discovered previously undiscovered asteroids, a big breakthrough for Croatian astronomy.

 The Višnjan team have built a new observatory some 4 km away in Tićan to continue their work on Near Earth Objects (NEO).
 On the Tićan site they have also built the world's largest Schumann Antenna.
 They'll use this to prove that meteors penetrating the ionosphere have a significant effect on Schumann resonances.